sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi4-install-odbc/data-warehouse-cloud-bi4-install-odbc.md

 It is extremely important to use the 64-bit or 32-bit of the based on the version of the third-party BI tool you aim to use.
 (For example, MS Excel 32-bit requires the connection be installed in ODBC Manager 32-bit)

 This tutorial covers installing an ODBC driver in both Windows and macOS.
 For Windows, continue to Step 1, and for macOS, skip to Step 4.

+Please note that SAP Data Warehouse Cloud has evolved into SAP Datasphere.
+While some screenshots in this tutorial reference SAP Data Warehouse Cloud, the content applies to SAP Datasphere.

 ---